Lich Lord Venethrax

 - Damage Type: Magical - This weapon deals Magical damage.

-- Eruption of Ash - When a model is boxed by this weapon, center a 3" AOE cloud on it then RFP it.
+- Eruption of Ash - If a model is boxed by an attack made with this weapon, center a 3" AOE cloud on it then RFP it.
+The AOE is a hazard that remains in play for one round.
 Enemy models within the AOE when it is put into play suffer a POW 12 fire damage roll.
-The AOE remains in play for one round.
 Enemy models entering or ending their activation in the AOE suffer a POW 12 fire damage roll.

 Feat: Vengeance of the Dragonfather